-\paragraph{2D/3D encoder.} We use a simple MLP as the architecture for both the 2D and 3D pose encoders.
-We use 1D convolution with a kernel size of 1 as a fully connected layer.
+We use a simple MLP as the architecture for both the 2D and 3D pose encoders, and use 1D convolution with kernel size 1 as a fully connected layer.
 2D and 3D poses are embedded into the same-dimension features.
 Note that we encode the input pose sequence \textit{frame-by-frame}, which has no temporal relation modeling.
 The encoders are relatively light as shown in Table~\ref{tab:param} compared to shared transformer layers since we aim to force 2D and 3D poses to share the unified representation.
 This process can be formulated as:

-where $\mathrm{P}^{in}_{2D} \in \mathbb{R}^{l \times J \times 2J}$ and $\mathrm{P}^{in}_{3D}$ are the input 2D and 3D pose sequences, $\mathcal{E}_{2D}(\cdot)$ and $\mathcal{E}_{3D}(\cdot)$ are 2D and 3D encoders, and $\mathrm{f}^0_{2D}$ and $\mathrm{f}^0_{3D}$ are 2D and 3D pose embeddings before being put in shared layers which share the common space.
+where $\mathrm{P}^{in}_{2D} \in \mathbb{R}^{l \times J \times 2}$ and $\mathrm{P}^{in}_{3D}$ are the input 2D and 3D pose sequences, $\mathcal{E}_{2D}(\cdot)$ and $\mathcal{E}_{3D}(\cdot)$ are 2D and 3D encoders, and $\mathrm{f}^0_{2D}$ and $\mathrm{f}^0_{3D}$ are 2D and 3D pose embeddings before being put in shared layers which share the common space.